harshurampur/NationalMap-Catalog/doc/abs-sdmx-json.md

 Unfortunately the SDMX-JSON API needs a fair bit of customisation to work with TerriaJS.
 In particular:

-- There is no SDMX-JSON API endpoint that lists the available datasets - so the catalog cannot self-update.
+1. There is no SDMX-JSON API endpoint that lists the available datasets - so the catalog cannot self-update.
-- The datasets are not categorised in any way, so we have to define ahead of time where each one should appear in the NationalMap catalog hierarchy.
+2. The datasets are not categorised in any way, so we have to define ahead of time where each one should appear in the NationalMap catalog hierarchy.
-- SDMX-JSON does not support hierarchical dimension values (eg. Age -> 0-4 year olds -> 0,1,2,3,4 year olds).
+3. SDMX-JSON does not support hierarchical dimension values (eg. Age -> 0-4 year olds -> 0,1,2,3,4 year olds).
 However, the datasets are organised with hierarchical dimension values; the SDMX-JSON server simply ignores that detail.
 As a result, a user could get very confused, eg. “Buddhism” appears three times as a religion at different levels of the "religious affiliation" hierarchy, meaning different things.
-- The API doesn’t reliably return data for every possible value (eg. its metadata may include 0-4 years as a possibility, but it doesn't have any data).
+4. The API doesn’t reliably return data for every possible value (eg. its metadata may include 0-4 years as a possibility, but it doesn't have any data).
-- When the API doesn't have any data, instead of returning no data, it returns badly formed JSON.
+5. When the API doesn't have any data, instead of returning no data, it returns badly formed JSON.
-- The region dimension is identified inconsistently across datasets.
+6. The region dimension is identified inconsistently across datasets.
-- Some datasets have an extra STATE dimension that needs to be aggregated over explicitly.
+7. Some datasets have an extra STATE dimension that needs to be aggregated over explicitly.
-- Some datasets have dimensions with values like "GDP (market exchange rates)", "GDP (PPP)", "GDP (USD)".
+8. Some datasets have dimensions with values like "GDP (market exchange rates)", "GDP (PPP)", "GDP (USD)".
 These are alternatives, not values you can add together.
 This is not indicated in the SDMX-JSON.
-- There is no explanatory description of the dataset in the SDMX-JSON.
+9. There is no explanatory description of the dataset in the SDMX-JSON.

-The hierarchical value problem is the most painful one, because the values for every dataset have to be checked against the more definitive SDMX (XML) source and remapped.
-This can't be fully automated at runtime because we also have to suppress those values for which no data will be returned.
+The hierarchical values issue (#3) means the values for every dataset have to be checked against a more definitive SDMX (XML) source and remapped.
+This can't be fully automated at runtime because we also have to suppress those values for which no data will be returned (issue #4).
 Also, I don't want to introduce a runtime dependency on an exactly equivalent SDMX version of the data.

 ## Compilation process overview